aurorn/knights-travails/README.md

 # Knights Travails

-Knights Travails is a web application that visualizes the shortest path for a knight on a chessboard from a starting position to an ending position using the Breadth-First Search (BFS) algorithm.
+Knights Travails is a web application for the Odin Project that visualizes the shortest path for a knight on a chessboard from a starting position to an ending position using the Breadth-First Search (BFS) algorithm.

 ## Features